Joe Minock is the creator of Deliberate Work—a methodology for designing how your business actually operates.

 Industrial Automation

 Started in industrial automation, working full-time for a distributor of sensors and components while continuing education in robotics, automation, and business.
+First exposure to designing work that flows without constant intervention.

 2004 — Mobile Office Systems